proto-mvp/SimpleWeatherApp/README.md

 - The app is showing results using the current location on start up

 - Full weather details are shown when a successful search has completed

+- The app is storing locally the last search result, and showing it in case of no network connection

 ## Tech Stack